 Binges are defined as consumption of a much larger amount of food than most people would eat in a similar time period under similar circumstances with loss of control, ie, perceived inability to resist or stop eating.

-Endocrine abnormalities are common; they include low levels of gonadal hormones, mildly reduced levels of thyroxine (T4) and triiodothyronine (T3), and increased cortisol secretion.
 Menses usually cease, but cessation of menses is no longer a criterion for diagnosis.
 Bone mass declines.
 In severely undernourished patients, virtually every major organ system may be affected.
-Susceptibility to infections is typically not increased.
+However, susceptibility to infections is typically not increased.

-Dehydration and metabolic alkalosis may occur, and serum K and/or Na may be low; all are aggravated by induced vomiting and laxative or diuretic use.
+Dehydration and metabolic alkalosis may occur, and serum potassium and/or sodium may be low; all are aggravated by induced vomiting and laxative or diuretic use.

 Cardiac muscle mass, chamber size, and output decrease; mitral valve prolapse is commonly detected.
 Some patients have prolonged QT intervals (even when corrected for heart rate), which, with the risks imposed by electrolyte disturbances, may predispose to tachyarrhythmias.
 Sudden death, most likely due to ventricular tachyarrhythmias, may occur.

-Anorexia nervosa may be mild and transient or severe and long-standing.
+Anorexia nervosa may be mild and transient or severe and persistent.

-Most patients are lean but are concerned that they are overweight or that specific body areas (eg, thighs, buttocks) are too fat.
+Even though underweight, most patients are concerned that they weigh too much or that specific body areas (eg, thighs, buttocks) are too fat.
 They persist in efforts to lose weight despite reassurances and warnings from friends and family members that they are thin or even significantly underweight, and they view any weight gain as an unacceptable failure of self-control.
-Preoccupation and anxiety about weight increase even as emaciation develops.
+Preoccupation with and anxiety about weight increase even as emaciation develops.